Astrill was launched in 2009 and was created by Astrill Systems Corp and is located in Seychelles.

 Quick Background Info Regarding Astrill VPN

 The Astrill website is aesthetically pleasing, showcasing the features of their service so it’s easy to understand.

 At first glance, I noticed how easy it is for new users to sign up for their service; simply enter your email address and you’re good to go.
 In fact, Astrill boldly claims that you’ll be up and running using their VPN within 3 minutes.

 Overall, it appears to be a legitimate site.

-He also said that the user reviews on Astrill’s site appear to be biased, since the review he gave of the company had not been posted to their site even after several months.
+However, if you read the user reviews on Astrill’s site appear to be biased since the review we gave of the company had not been posted to their site even after several months.